'Bomb Cyclone' Paralyzes Central U.S., Bringing Snow, Floods And Dangerous Winds

 Headed north today to report on flooding.
 This is just off highway 6 southwest of Ashland. pic.twitter.com/8S7A0dZfEi— Allison Mollenkamp (@allisonmollenk1) March 14, 2019

-The current bomb cyclone also whacked part of Texas — including in Amarillo, where high winds shoved a semi truck off a highway Wednesday.
-Winds also forced the evacuation of the local airport's control tower and knocked out power in the Texas Panhandle and eastern New Mexico.
+The current bomb cyclone also whacked part of Texas — including in Amarillo, where high winds shoved a semitruck off a highway Wednesday.
+Winds also forced the evacuation of the local airport's control tower and knocked out power in the Texas Panhandle and in eastern New Mexico.

 WILD VIDEO: This video, courtesy of Storm Chaser Blake Brown, shows a semi being blown off the road in Amarillo. pic.twitter.com/MJjLr4ZaNj— ABC 7 Amarillo (@ABC7Amarillo) March 13, 2019

-With the official start of spring now less than one week away, areas to the east and south of the "bomb cyclone" are also facing challenging weather Thursday.
+Areas to the east and south of the bomb cyclone are also facing challenging weather Thursday — with the official start of spring less than a week away.

 11:28am CDT #SPC Day1 Outlook Enhanced Risk: this afternoon for northeastern il and vicinity, and through late evening for parts of the tn and oh valleys https://t.co/GtEvHPMjG6 pic.twitter.com/6y9R3rAvjR— NWS SPC (@NWSSPC) March 14, 2019